medined/D4M_Schema/README.md

 on specifics.
 In this project, I'll use D4M (http:/d4m.mit.edu/) to fill in some blanks.
 Hopefully, you'll find some ideas here you haven't seen before and you'll get inspired to knock down some of your own Data Silos.
 It can done!

+>D4M uses a Schema on Read philosophy.
+Check out <a target='_blank'  href='http://ibmdatamag.com/2013/05/why-is-schema-on-read-so-useful/'>Why is Schema on Read So Useful?</a> for background information.

 [Getting Started](docs/getting_started.md)